Florida Farm Bureau

-The Florida Farm Bureau (FFB) a/k/a Florida Farm Bureau Federation is the largest non-profit (but not tax deductible), Florida organization that states it is dedicated to supporting Florida farmers, ranchers, and rural communities.
-Its' goals are to increase the net income of farmers and ranchers, improve the quality of rural life, and be the leading voice for agriculture in Florida.
+The Florida Farm Bureau (FFB), also known as the Florida Farm Bureau Federation, is a Florida-based non-profit organization that is "dedicated to supporting Florida farmers, ranchers, and rural communities".
+Its goals are to increase the net income of farmers and ranchers, improve the quality of rural life, and advocate for agriculture in Florida.

-It is a member of American Farm Bureau Federation (AFBF) which represents the FFB nationally.
+It is a member of American Farm Bureau Federation (AFBF), which represents the FFB nationally.

 History

-The farmers that survived the Great Depression were generally broke.
+The farmers that survived the Great Depression were generally poor.
 In the late 1930s, the price of grapefruit was 5¢ per box and the shippers dictated when they would accept citrus for transit.
 In an attempt to regain some control, six influential growers founded Florida Citrus Growers, Inc. That effort proved ineffective, so they wrote to the American Farm Bureau Federation for help.
 The AFBF was founded in Chicago by farmers from 30 states who gathered in 1919.
 An AFBF representative was dispatched to Florida, and he attended the next Florida Citrus Growers meeting, explaining how the Farm Bureau organization works.
 A meeting was scheduled for all farmers in Orlando and the AFBF President "Cap'n Ed" O'Neal presented the plan.
 The entity, Florida Citrus Growers was replaced by the Florida Farm Bureau Federation, an AFBF affiliate.
 Their charter contained these goals: